CT Dept of Labor: After A Strong Pace in 2022 Unemployment Rate Holds Steady; Job Growth Trends Slow

 - December is always impacted by seasonal layoffs and volatility in employment.

 - Manufacturing, Construction, and Transportation & Warehousing sectors are fully recovered from pandemic losses.
-Finance & Insurance, other sectors are gaining jobs overall but have not yet hit 100% recovery.
+With the exception of Finance & Insurance, other sectors are gaining jobs overall but have not yet hit 100% recovery.

 - Connecticut has recovered 89.3% of the jobs lost during the pandemic.
 The private sector is 92.1% recovered.